kyoungb/project_portfolio/projects/data-acquisition.md

 ---
 ## Introduction / motivation of why this project is relevant and interesting

-Across the world, pregnancy is still a risky event for many women: hundreds of women die every day from largely preventable complications of pregnancy and childbirth.
+Pregnancy is still a risk for women around the world: hundreds of women die every day from largely preventable complications of pregnancy and childbirth.

 At the same time, countries differ dramatically in both economic resources (GDP per capita) and access to family-planning services (contraceptive prevalence).
 International agencies like WHO, UNICEF, the UN, and the World Bank routinely publish indicators on these topics.

-This project is interesting because it puts those pieces together in one place.
-By combining:

-- GDP per capita by country

-- Maternal mortality ratios (MMR) for multiple years

-- Contraceptive prevalence (% of women using any method)

-we can visually explore how economic development and access to contraception line up with maternal health outcomes around the world.

-The dashboard you built (global GDP choropleth, small multiples of maternal mortality over time, first-world mortality map, and contraceptive prevalence table) turns these abstract numbers into something you can immediately see and compare.

 ## Motivating question (what are you hoping to learn from this data?)

 How are maternal mortality rates across countries related to both economic development (GDP per capita) and access to contraception, and how have these patterns changed over time?

-More specific things you’re hoping to learn:
+More specific questions:

 - Do richer countries consistently have lower maternal mortality?